Reflections from a Bohm Dialogue on Human, More-than-Human and Artificial Intelligences

 2. Interrupting - whilst interruption can sometimes be associated with excitement of being involved in the conversation and wanting to get your point across, it is indicative of an environment that does not provide adequate time or processes to explore the topics or issues in the depth required.
 It can of course have more malicious intent, when one person wants to demonstrate power by actively shutting down someone else and disregarding their contribution.

-3. Radio broadcasting - we’ve all got that relative who blurts out a random comment or tries to start a new story in the middle of a completely different topic of conversation.
+3. Radio broadcasting - we’ve all got that colleague, friend or relative who blurts out a random comment or tries to start a new story in the middle of a completely different topic of conversation.
 This one requires someone to keep the conversation on track until it is time to move on.
 Staying with the flow of the conversation can help maintain connection in the group.

 4. Indirect speaking - we can recognise this when someone is not speaking from their own personal experience and point of view; uses vague and general language; or speaks on behalf of someone else.
 Depending on the power dynamics in the room, this person may be too afraid to say how they really feel or think, or they may be actively creating confusion and avoiding any sense of accountability.